Prag8855/aab/content/guides/residence-permit.md

 - **Any other country**
     You need a residence permit to work, study, or freelance in Germany.
 If you want to look for work in Germany, you need a [job seeker visa](https://www.make-it-in-germany.com/en/visa/kinds-of-visa/jobseekers).[^3] If you want to visit Germany, you need a tourist visa.
 You can't convert a tourist visa to a residence permit.[^4]

-If you are a German [permanent resident](/glossary/Niederlassungserlaubnis), you can already live and work in Germany.
+**If you are a German [permanent resident](/glossary/Niederlassungserlaubnis)**, you can already live and work in Germany.
 You do not need another residence permit.

-If you just want to visit Germany as a tourist, you don't need a residence permit, but you might need a [[Schengen visa]].
+**If you just want to visit Germany as a tourist**, you don't need a residence permit, but you might need a [[Schengen visa]].
 Use [this list](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148) to know if you need a Schengen visa to visit Germany.

 Use [this tool](https://www.make-it-in-germany.com/en/visa-residence/quick-check) to know which residence permit you need to stay in Germany.